Clearwater Executive Airport

 Airport in Clearwater, Florida, U.S.

-Clearwater Air Park is a city-owned public-use airport located 3 mi northeast of the central business district of Clearwater, a city in Pinellas County, Florida, United States.
-As of March 1, 2023, The airpark is managed by FlyUSA Inc.
+Clearwater Executive Airport is a city-owned public-use airport located 3 mi northeast of the central business district of Clearwater, a city in Pinellas County, Florida, United States.

+As of March 1, 2023, The airpark is managed by FlyUSA Inc. on behalf of the city.
+On March 31st, 2025 the Clearwater City Council officially approved renaming of Clearwater Airpark to Clearwater Executive Airport.

 Facilities and aircraft

-Clearwater Air Park covers an area of 47 acre which contains one asphalt paved runway (16/34) measuring 4,108 × 75 ft.
+Clearwater Executive Airport covers an area of 47 acre which contains one asphalt paved runway (16/34) measuring 4,108 × 75 ft.
 Take offs and landings are permitted from 7 a.m. to 11 p.m.

+On March 30, 2026, the Clearwater city council approved a $13.6 million contract with a local construction company to build a new terminal building.
+The new building will replace a trailer building constructed in 2004 that was originally intended to be temporary.
+Ground was broke on the new terminal that July.

 For the 12-month period ending December 14, 2017, the airport had 50,590 aircraft operations, an average of 139 per day: 100% general aviation, 1% air taxi and 1% military.
 There was 36 aircraft based at this airport: 30 single-engine, 5 multi-engine and 1 helicopter.